-Benign Paroxysmal Positional Vertigo (BPPV) is the most common inner ear problem and cause of vertigo, or false sense of spinning.
-BPPV is a specific diagnosis and each word describes the condition:
+Benign paroxysmal positional vertigo (BPPV) is the most common inner ear problem and cause of vertigo, or false sense of spinning.
+BPPV is a specific diagnosis; each word describes the condition:

 Benign: it is not life-threatening, even though the symptoms can be very intense and upsetting

 Paroxysmal (par-ek-siz-muhl): it comes in sudden, short spells

 Positional: certain head positions or movements can trigger a spell

 Vertigo: feeling like you are spinning or the world around you is spinning

 There are crystals of calcium carbonate that are a normal part of our inner ear and help us with our balance and body motion.
 These tiny rocklike crystals or “otoconia” (oh-toe-cone-ee-uh) are settled in the center “pouch” of the inner ear.
 BPPV is caused by the crystals becoming “unglued” from their normal place.
 They begin to float around and/or get stuck on sensors in the wrong part or wrong canal of the inner ear.
 The most intense part of your BPPV symptoms have to do with how long it takes the crystals or sensor to settle after you move or change your head or body position.
 As the crystals move and settle, your brain is getting powerful (false) messages telling you that you are violently spinning when all you may have done is laid down or rolled over in bed.